Hyde Park, Cincinnati

 Hyde Park is one of the 52 neighborhoods of Cincinnati, Ohio.
-Originally established as a retreat for the city's wealthy, the neighborhood is predominately residential, with a central business district known as Hyde Park Square.
+Originally established as a retreat for the city's wealthy, the neighborhood is predominantly residential, with a central business district known as Hyde Park Square.
 The population was 14,193 at the 2020 census.

 History

 The area now home to Hyde Park initially consisted of a sparsely populated rural area until 1885, when the Norfolk and Western Railway linked it with Cincinnati in 1872.
 Shortly afterwards, population began to increase and in 1892, several prominent Cincinnati real estate businessmen, collectively known as the Mornington syndicate, capitalized on the new transportations to downtown and purchased much of the land to create a community exclusively for Cincinnati's wealthy, selling old parcels to residents who met such criteria.
 In 1896, the village of Hyde Park was incorporated and was named after the affluent hamlet of Hyde Park in New York.
 The name "Hyde Park" was suggested by Cincinnati architect Gustave W. Drach.

 In November 1903, the western portion of Hyde Park was annexed by the City of Cincinnati.
 The eastern portion of the community was later annexed in 1909.
 Almost immediately thereafter, it experienced a real estate and population boom.